-Ending a Tenancy
+Ending a tenancy

-- Landlord and tenant mutually agree to end the tenancy
+- Notice to end a tenancy

 - Moving out

-- Ending a tenancy in special circumstances
+- After a tenancy ends

 - Changing your mind about ending a tenancy

 - I need help

 How to end a tenancy

 Learn how you can serve notice to end a tenancy as a:

 Both landlords and tenants can be ordered to pay money to each other if they don’t follow the law when ending a tenancy.